Midwest Leadership Institute - FAQ

-An opportunity to discuss many of the most challenging interpersonal leadership challenges facing local government management professionals today with two experienced local government professionals and two organizational psychiatrists who have served the profession for over 40 years.
+An opportunity to discuss many of the most difficult interpersonal leadership challenges facing local government management professionals today with two experienced local government professionals and two organizational psychiatrists who have served the profession for over 40 years.
 Organizational and individual performance issues will be discussed and dissected with suggested strategies for addressing a myriad of issues.

 The partners are the NIU Center for Governmental Studies, Morrison Associates, Ltd., and Limardi Consulting, LLC.
 All of the partners have been involved in supporting the development of local government management professionals for the better part of half a century.
 The Center for Governmental Studies at Northern Illinois University provides expertise that helps decision-makers implement efficient, sustainable, and cost-effective approaches to economic, social, and information management issues.
-The Public Management and Training team offers services for units of local government, state and federal agencies, and non-profit organizations.
+The Center offers services for units of local government, state and federal agencies, and non-profit organizations.
 Morrison Associates is a professional services firm serving professional local government managers and their teams since 1976.
 Limardi Consulting, LLC is led by David Limardi, a professional local government manager for 35 years, past president of ICMA and a fellow of the National Academy of Public Administration.

 The typical day is designed to allow the Institute leaders and the attendees to discuss real world leadership challenges that professionals face every day.
 The typical day blends lecture, discussions with peers and a facilitator and group presentations focused on real world scenarios.